radu2020/deliveryhero/README.md

    sam deploy
    ```

     The script will deploy all the Lambdas, API Gateway and DynamoDB.
 After deployment, SAM will output the API endpoint, which is needed to make requests.

+3. **(Optional) Live Sync with AWS SAM**:
+    To enable live sync of the application code with the cloud stack during development, use the following command:
+    ```bash
+    sam sync --stack-name <STACK_NAME> --watch
+    ```
+    This allows to rapidly test changes without needing to redeploy the entire stack manually.

 ## Checking Stack Status